Nelson-class ship of the line: Design and description

-Conversion of Nelson into a steam-propelled ship of the line
+Conversion of Nelson into a screw-propelled ship of the line

 The naval arms race between France and Britain in steam-propelled ships of the line resumed after Crimean War ended in 1855.
 Based on the experience gained during the war, Captain Sir Baldwin Wake Walker, Surveyor of the Navy, favored converting first- and second-rate ships as they could accommodate the engines and their required coal better than smaller ships.
 He ordered Nelson to be razeed and converted into an 89-gun, two-deck, second rate in 1859 along the lines of 's very successful conversion.
 This involved lengthening the ship to 216 ft 3 in at the gun deck and 178 ft 7 in at the keel.
 Her beam increased to 54 ft 6 in and her depth of hold to 23 ft 3 in.
 Her tonnage modestly increased to 2,736 tons burthen and she (displaced) 3158 LT.
 Nelson now had a draught of 17 ft 6 in forward and 21 ft 10 in aft.

 The ship was fitted with a 500-nominal horsepower, two-cylinder, horizontal-return, connecting rod-steam engine.
-It used steam provided by four fire-tube boilers which gave the ship a speed of 11.5 kn from 2102 ihp during her sea trials in Stokes Bay on 21 June 1860, although her masts were not fitted, nor did Nelson have her stores aboard.
+Her boilers provided enough steam to give the ship a speed of 11.5 kn from 2102 ihp during her sea trials in Stokes Bay on 21 June 1860, although her masts were not fitted, nor did Nelson have her stores aboard.

 The lower gun deck armament of the converted ship consisted of thirty-two 8-inch (65 cwt) shell guns and the upper gun deck had thirty-four 32-pounders (56 cwt).
 The combined armament of the forecastle and quarterdeck totalled twenty-two 32-pounders (42 cwt) and a single 68-pounder (95 cwt) pivot gun.

 When Nelson was transferred to Australia in 1867 as a training ship, she was rearmed with a pair of 7 in and twenty 64-pounder rifled muzzle-loading guns.
 The ship was also equipped with twenty 32-pounders.